CHLS1112

 Course description

-This course investigates the prevailing frameworks or methods of analysis and teaching that have shaped Chicana/o/x studies, the critical investigation of Mexican Americans and the complex systems that render the US structurally inseparable from Mexico.
-These linkages imply that Mexico and the U.S. are part of the Am�ricas.
-They also suggest that Chicana/o/x studies is related to Latinx studies, a connection we explore this semester.
-The course begins with an overview of differences between ethnic studies and area studies, levels of multicultural curriculum, and the significance of Chicana/o/x studies.
-It explores the major theories that have informed analysis and methods: experiential knowledge, cultural nationalism, internal colonialism, hegemony and counter-hegemony, coloniality of power, transnationalism, globalization, Chicana feminisms, intersectionality, oppositional consciousness, heteropatriarchy, abjection, racialization, anti-Black racism and Afro-Latinx studies, structural analysis, and queer theory, decolonial methods, Critical Race Theory, and Critical Latinx Indigeneities.
+This seminar investigates the prevailing frameworks that have shaped Chicano studies, the critical investigation of Mexican Americans, and the complex systems that render the US structurally inseparable from Mexico.
+We explore the connection between Chicano studies and Latino studies.
+Students will learn the major theories, methods, and approaches to research in communities, such as intersectionality, experiential knowledge, structural analysis, counter-storytelling, transnationalism, globalization, Chicana feminisms, decolonial methods, activism, racialization, anti-Black racism, and Afro-Latino studies, and queer studies.
 Students learn about and apply concepts for an effective Capstone project in their senior year.

 Minimum credits